Unity-Technologies/ml-agents/docs/Training-LSTM.md

 It is now possible to give memories to your agents.
 When training, the agents will be able to store a vector of floats to be used next time they need to make a decision.

 ![Brain Inspector](images/ml-agents-LSTM.png)

-Deciding what the agents should remember in order to solve a task is not easy to do by hand, but a neural network can learn to keep track of what is important to remember.
-Our implementation of PPO and behavior cloning can do this for you.
+Deciding what the agents should remember in order to solve a task is not easy to do by hand, but our training algorithms can learn to keep track of what is important to remember with [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory).

 ## How to use
 When configuring the trainer parameters in the `trainer_config.yaml`